Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="tag_read_ndef"></a>
-## Reading and Writing NDEF Messages
+## Read and write NDEF messages

 To read NDEF messages from an NFC tag and write them to a tag:

--   To read an NDEF message:
+1. To read an NDEF message, follow the steps below:
-    1. Retrieve the NFC tag adapter and register a `TagDiscovered` event handler for it:
+    -   Retrieve the NFC tag adapter and register a `TagDiscovered` event handler for it:

         ```csharp
         public static async Task ReadNdefMessageAsync_METHOD_RETURN()